geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 - Components of multi-object, non-standard scholarly objects can often be inferred (by human & *maybe* machine)
 - Lack of authority to assert can make *reliable, verifiable, and true* statements difficult or impossible
 	- We want to assert the predicate / attribute of that PID, e.g. `IsVersionOf`, `HasPart`, etc.
-	- Relational understanding is necessary
+	- We want relational understanding

 *Analogy - cataloguing a book and discovering that half the title page is missing...*